sveetch/cookiecutter-sveetch-djangoapp/README.rst

     This is to enable API feature with Django REST framework.
 It is enabled by default and it expect a ``True`` or ``true`` value, any other value will disable feature.

+``include_cmsplugin``
+    This is to enable DjangoCMS configuration and add a plugin for a sample model.

+    The application will be slightly different since DjangoCMS involves some additional things to work like i18n url, to be mounted at root of sandbox, a homepage, templates, etc..

 ``include_frontend``
     This will include a frontend configuration and structure into the project.
 Makefile will have some additional tasks to install and build frontend.
 Sandbox skeleton